Charlotte Tilbury's New Magic Serum Has Racked Up An 8,000-Person Waitlist

 Well, it sure seems like people are really excited for Charlotte Tilbury's latest drop.
-According to the brand, the British makeup artist and beauty mogul's forthcoming skin-care launch, the Magic Serum Crystal Elixir, has racked up a waitlist of over 8,000 people ahead of the April 16 launch date.
+According to the brand, the British makeup artist and beauty mogul's forthcoming skin-care launch, the Magic Serum Crystal Elixir, racked up a waitlist of over 8,000 people ahead of today's launch date.

 Infused with potent ingredients like vitamin C, peptides, hyaluronic acid, and a proprietary "Magic 8" complex (the same stuff in the best-selling Charlotte Tilbury Magic Cream), the serum claims to be an all-in-one skin treatment to address signs of aging and dullness for a visibly radiant, renewed complexion.